-Pre-requisites: NURS 116 (or NURS 113)
+Pre-requisites: NURS 116 (or NURS 113) Co-requisites: NURS 220 & NURS 221

 Note: Available only to nursing students in the BScN Collaborative Program.
 Students must achieve a minimum grade of C+ in order to progress in the program.
 Credit may be obtained for only one of NURS 216 or 215.